meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ## *In vivo* regression

 Regression against *in vivo* efficacy of IgG treatments was performed by least-squares (`scipy.optimize.least_squares`).
-Each efficacy was presented as the percent reduction in the number of lung metastases quantified (TODO: CITE).
+Each efficacy was presented as the percent reduction in the number of lung metastases quantified [@Nimmerjahn:2005hu].
 To account for the limited range of this quantity (e.g. one cannot have a reduction of 200%), the regression was performed with a hyberbolic relationship, such that:

-$$ y = F (X \dot p) $$ {#eq:lsq}
+$$ y = F (X \cdot p) $$ {#eq:lsq}

 where F is the normal distribuion cumulative density function, with mean and standard deviation varied during fitting.